axboe/fio/HOWTO.rst

 				write 64K bytes on the same trimmed blocks.
 This behaviour will be consistent with ``number_ios`` or other Fio options limiting the total bytes or number of I/O's.
+		**randtrimwrite**
+				Like trimwrite, but uses random offsets rather than sequential writes.

 	Fio defaults to read if the option is not specified.
 For the mixed I/O types, the default is to split them 50/50.
 For certain types of I/O the